DataDog/datadog-agent/docs/dev/contributing.md

 labels that can be use:
 - `community/help-wanted`: for community PRs where help is needed to finish it.
 - `community`: for community PRs.
-- `changelog/no-changelog`: for PRs who don't require a reno releasenote (useful for PRs only changing documentation or tests).
+- `changelog/no-changelog`: for PRs that don't require a reno releasenote (useful for PRs only changing documentation or tests).
 - `qa/skip-qa`: this will skip creating a QA card for the PR during the release process (example: for a documentation only PRs).